FBoucher/stream-projects/Streams/2020-12-11-Stream148-triavia.md

 Summary
 -------

-In this live stream session, Frank is

-📺 - Twitch archive - stream no.148
+In this live stream session, Frank is joinned by Jason to continue to work on the Trivia project.
+The plan for this stream is to create a very basic React website following a tutorial found online.
+Frank's machine is not going great and there is a few glitches with the chatbot and the notes... sorry :( 📺 - Twitch archive - stream no.148

 Replay
 ------